- Beneath the bough, eyes aglow, await the Arborian.

 - Acclimated (Ex): Arborians with this racial trait have a +2 racial bonus on saving throws against any weather-based spells and spell-like abilities.
 This bonus also applies to spells and spell-like abilities which deal electricity damage, when a saving throw is allowed.

-- Mighty Physique (Ex): When calculating Maneuver Offense and Maneuver Defense, Arborians with this racial trait gain the size modifier of large-sized creatures (ie, +1 Maneuver Offense and Maneuver Defense) rather than medium (+0), though they remain medium-sized creatures.
+- Mighty Physique (Ex): When calculating Maneuver Defense, Arborians with this racial trait gain a size modifier of +2 to their Maneuver Defense, though they remain medium-sized creatures.

 - More Than A Mouthful (Ex): An Arborian with this racial trait is considered to be one size larger when determining whether a creature's special attacks based on size (such as improved grab or swallow whole) can affect her, even though her current size is not actually changed by this trait.